tarakgit/LLM_FoundationModels/README.md

    You can Customize the model prompts and other parameters like temperature as well.

-   Let's Create Model Watson, which can respond like a professor Watson a Professor in Science.
+   Let's Create Model Watson, which can respond like Watson a Professor in Science.

 1. **Create a file Modelfile with below content**